mouseless/baked/docs/architecture/feature.md

       `Greeting/HelloWorldGreetingExtensions.cs`,
       `Greeting/WelcomePageGreetingExtensions.cs`.
-1. Name feature class after implementation name with abstraction name as a suffix, e.g., `HelloWorldGreetingFeature`, `WelcomePageGreetingFeature`, `ConfigurationOverriderFeature`.
+1. Name feature class after implementation name with abstraction name as a suffix, e.g., `HelloWorldGreetingFeature`, `WelcomePageGreetingFeature`.
 1. Features depend on other features through their abstraction parts.
 Direct dependency between feature implementations is forbidden.
+1. To create `ConfigurationOverrider` add the extension and feature. e.g., `ConfigurationOverrider/ConfigurationOverriderExtensions.cs`, `ConfigurationOverrider/ConfigurationOverriderFeature.cs` and provide an `Add` method, e.g., `AddConfigurationOverrider()`.

 Please refer to existing features in [github.com/mouseless/do][] for examples.